Multidimensional Backward Stochastic Differential Equations with Rough Drifts

-and give the well-posedness of rough SDE \eqref{rsde1} via the technique of the flow transform.
+and give the well-posedness of rough SDE \eqref{rsde1} via the technique of the flow transformation.
 Diehl et al. \cite{RSDE2} also obtain the well-posedness of rough SDE \eqref{rsde1} by constructing a joint rough lift of $\left(W\left(\omega\right), \mathbf{X}\right)$ and solving rough SDE \eqref{rsde1} pathwisely as an RDE.
-Friz et al. \cite{RSDE3} introduce stochastic controlled rough paths and establish rough stochastic integrals of stochastic controlled rough paths against two-step $\alpha$-Hölder rough paths using an extension of the Stochastic Sewing Lemma \cite[Theorem 2.1]{SSL1}.
+Friz et al. \cite{RSDE3} introduce stochastic controlled rough paths and establish rough stochastic integrals of them against two-step $\alpha$-Hölder rough paths using an extension of the stochastic sewing lemma of L\^{e} \cite{SSL1}*{Theorem 2.1}.
 Moreover, they introduce stochastic controlled vector fields and give by a fixed-point argument the well-posedness of rough SDEs with random and time-varying coefficients

 In this paper, we consider multidimensional rough BSDEs